JudgeGroovyman/JudgeGroovyman.github.io/ClassicProgramming.md

 The [8 bit show and tell channel](https://www.youtube.com/channel/UC3gRBswFkuteshdwMZAQafQ) has a lot of videos about commodore 64 assembly and it is pretty amazing what he got the hardware to do back then.

+## Assembly on Dos ##
+I got this great book called [Programming Boot Sector Games](https://nanochess.org/store.html) and its certainly the clearest and most accessible assembly language tutorial Ive ever seen.
+It also explains exactly how to get your programs running on any computer (hint: use dosbox or boxerapp)